 When the berry mixture is boiling, add the sweetener to the mix, stirring for a minute or two to assure that the pectin is well distributed.
 Return to a boil and it’s done!

-You’ll need special canning jars, lids, and rings (read more about canning equipment here) to make this jam shelf-stable, but the process isn’t difficult.
+You’ll need special canning jars, lids, and rings (read more about canning equipment here) to make this homemade jam shelf-stable, but the process isn’t difficult.

 Once the jars are filled, you’ll process them in a water bath.
 What this means is you’ll put the filled and sealed jars of jam into boiling water and heat them for ten minutes.
 This assures that the jars will seal well.